seyf1elislam/LocalLLM_OneClick_Colab/README.md

 This repository contains a Colab notebook  that allows you to run Language Model (LLM) models with just one click.
 The notebook provides hundreds of pre-trained LLM models with a friendly interface.

-For now, I added 111 models, Quantized gmml_Q5_K_m, but I'll try to add more soon.
+For now, I added 127 models Gmml 13b , but I'll  add more soon.
 All the most famous models exist, such as:
 - TheBloke/WizardLM-13B-V1.2-GGML
 - TheBloke/WizardLM-13B-V1.1-GGML